Here comes my next conversion of Ray’s classic analog synthesizer, the Weird Sound Generator!

 One big advantage over the initial version is the complete lack of wiring chore.
 Everything sits on one PCB.
 Surface mount components are located on the bottom side.

-There’s only few components in this project, which makes it ideal for a fun and easy first step into the Surface Mount Technology.
+There’s only few components in this project, which makes it nice for a fun and relatively easy first step into the Surface Mount Technology.

 Two kludge areas have been added for your own safety.